spacetelescope/jdaviz/web/README.md

 page is hosted using yarn `http-server`, while the stand-alone app is run using electron.

+# Setup

+Currently, the dev versions of the bqplot libraries are required.
+To install, please follow the directions below:

+1. Clone and install the [bqplot](https://github.com/bloomberg/bqplot) python package.
+2. `cd` to the `bqplot/js` directory and run an `npm install`.
+3. `cd` to `jdaviz/web`.
+4. Install the dev version of the bqplot node package: `yarn add /path/to/bqplot/js`.

+Note that there are hard-coded paths to the Manga data cube.
+Please be sure to edit the `widget_code.json` file to point to your local data file.

 # Embedded app in web page

 1. Move to the `web` directory and run `yarn install`.